cemcakir06/masamarka-privacy-policy/privacy-policy.md

-Masamarka Privacy Policy
+MASAMARKA PRIVACY POLICY

+Last Updated: February 2026

 1. Introduction

-Masamarka (“we”, “us”, or “the app”) is a restaurant ordering application that enables QR code ordering, kiosk ordering, and dine-in ordering.
+Masamarka (“we”, “us”) is a restaurant ordering application providing QR, kiosk, and dine-in ordering services.
 We respect user privacy and treat the protection of personal data as a fundamental principle.

-This Privacy Policy explains how personal data is collected, processed, stored, and protected when using Masamarka and its related services.
-Masamarka complies with applicable data protection laws, including the Turkish Law on Protection of Personal Data (KVKK).
+This Privacy Policy explains how personal data is collected, processed, stored, and protected when using Masamarka.
+We comply with applicable data protection laws, including the Turkish Law on Protection of Personal Data (KVKK).

 By using the app, you agree to this Privacy Policy.

 2. Data Minimization Principle

-Masamarka follows the principle of data minimization and processes only the personal data strictly necessary to provide its services.
+Masamarka processes only the personal data necessary to provide its services.

 No official identity verification is required.
-Users may use a nickname, initials, or a preferred display name.
+Users may use nicknames or initials.

-3. Personal Data We Collect
+3. Information We Collect
-3.1 Name
+Name

-The name provided by the user.
+Provided by the user.
 No official verification is performed.

-3.2 Phone Number
+Phone Number

-Used for account creation, secure authentication, and order-related communication.
-One-time passwords (OTP) may be sent for verification.
+Used for account creation and secure authentication.
+A one-time password (OTP) may be sent via WhatsApp Business.

-3.3 Email Address (Optional)
+Email Address (Optional)

-Used for account management, receipts, and customer support.
+Used for account management and support communication.

-3.4 Profile Photo (Optional)
+Profile Photo (Optional)

-If provided, the photo is used solely for profile display and is deleted when the account is deleted.
+Used only for profile display and deleted upon account deletion.

-3.5 Location Data (Optional)
+Location Data (Optional)

-If permission is granted, real-time location data is used temporarily to display nearby restaurants and calculate distances.
-Location data is not stored persistently and is not used for tracking or advertising.
+Used temporarily to display nearby restaurants.
+Not persistently stored and not used for tracking or advertising.

-3.6 Payment Card Data
+Payment Card Data

-If card payment is selected, cardholder name, card number, expiry date, and CVV are processed solely to complete the payment.

-Card data is not stored on Masamarka servers

-Data is transmitted directly to licensed banks and payment service providers
+Processed only to complete payments.
+Not stored on Masamarka servers.
+Transmitted directly to licensed banks/payment providers.

-3D Secure authentication is handled via the bank’s secure interface.
+3D Secure authentication is handled via the bank’s secure system.

-3.7 Order Information
+Order Information

-Order items, timestamps, and special instructions are processed to fulfill restaurant orders.
+Processed to fulfill restaurant orders.

-3.8 Technical and Usage Data
+Usage Data

-Limited technical data may be processed for security and compatibility purposes.
 Masamarka does not use analytics, advertising, or behavioral tracking tools.
+Limited technical data may be processed solely for security and system compatibility.

 4. Sensitive Personal Data

-Masamarka does not collect or process sensitive personal data, including data related to race, religion, health, biometric information, or similar categories.
-Users are requested not to share such information through the app.
+We do not collect or process sensitive personal data such as race, religion, health, or biometric data.

+Please do not share such information through the app.

 5. Purposes of Processing